Gordon Island: tranquil nature, unique geology, a 9,000 year history, a legacy of explorers of old, and the great river today

 Amazing Places, Amazing People

 Amazing Places deserve to be explored by Amazing People.
 We want to see and read all about your visit to Gordon Island.
 We’ll post your photos and stories here!
+Connect with us

 Now you can keep a record of the Amazing Places you have visited.
 Download our handy Amazing Places Frontenac Arch Biosphere Checklist